2021 Jaguar XJ Rendered With Fierce Fascia But We Expect More

 However, we can't help but notice that this new XJ rendering is pretty much what the luxury sedan is now.
 Sure, there are deviations from our previous rendering, like the connecting headlights to the grille and the more defined bumpers and foglamp casings, but we're expecting more.

-To recall, Ian Callum, Jaguar's Design Chief, has said that the next XJ's "design has to signify the message of a sports car."
+To recall, Ian Callum, Jaguar's then Design Chief, said that the next XJ's "design has to signify the message of a sports car."

 "It’s not just a three-box sedan.
 It’s something people wanna get into and drive.
 And that has to be a message of its shape," he continued.